The University is currently operating under normal conditions

 Whether this is your first time on campus or you’re a seasoned Carolina student, the University Libraries can give you a leg up this year.

 Carolina’s libraries are so much more than books and study spaces.
 They are a portal to innovation and discovery.
-The 10 libraries of the campus system are open for you to use in person this fall.
+The 10 libraries of the campus system are open for you to use in person this semester.
 You’ll also find a wealth of resources and assistance online.

 Learn how the University Libraries and their resources can help you succeed this year